ElijahCGames/button-to-d3/README.md

 # button-to-d3

-Python and Node.js ways to manage and arduino and a web server for ambient displays.
+Python and Node.js ways to manage arduino and a web server for ambient displays.

 You can use the web server stuff and put your own displays/arduino content.